AscertLLC/openterm/README.md

 ### Why wasn't the first release 1.0.0? ###

 Basically, the original Freehost3270 code seemed to have a 0.2.0 version marker.
-Ascert moved to a 1.0 version to reflect the significant amount of refactoring.
+Ascert moved to a 1.x version to reflect the significant amount of refactoring, but with the first release being 1.3.0 as a nod to following the 0.2.0 original code.
 It took a couple of internal releases to get this all done to a reasonably decent level and also working on GitHub and JitPack.

 ### Code Style ###